Refer (software)

-refer is a program for managing bibliographic references, and citing them in troff, nroff, and groff documents.
+refer is a program for managing bibliographic references, and citing them in Roff documents.
 It is implemented as a preprocessor.

 refer was written by Mike Lesk at Bell Laboratories in or before 1978, and is now available as part of most Unix-like operating systems.
-A free reimplementation exists as part of the groff package.
+A free reimplementation exists as part of the GNU Troff (groff) typesetting system.
+Another reimplementation named Neatrefer exists as part of the Neatroff project, although it lacks backwards compatibility with AT&T refer.

 As of 2015, refer sees little use, primarily because troff itself is not used much for longer technical writing that might need software support for reference and citation management.
-As of 2016, some reference management software (for instance, RefWorks) will import refer data.
+As of 2016, some reference management software (for instance, RefWorks) will import refer markup.

 Example

-refer works with a "reference file", a text file where the author lists works to which they might want to refer.
-One such reference, to an article in a journal in this case, might look like:
+refer works with a flat-file database of bibliographic records that includes works to which an author cites from their main document.
+Records contain line-delimited fields beginning with % and a character identifying the field-type, followed by a space, and then the field's value, which consists of the rest of the line.
+Records are separated from each other by an empty line.
+For example, a refer database that contains two entries would look like this: